WebHare/sublime-package/README.md

   - `git clone git@github.com:WebHare/sublime-package.git WebHare`

 To prepare a new release, add a tag with a higher semver to a commit.
-Pushing to github is enough to deploy.
-Do not forget to push the tag too!
+Pushing to github is enough to deploy, but make sure the tag is a simple 'major.minor.patch' and not prefixed with st3-

 ## Debugging tips
 Remember ctrl+backquote opens the Console to see errors